stafiprotocol/developer/docs/developethlsd/ethlsd_validator_app.md

 # ETH LSD Validator App

-ETH LSD Validator App is a user interface where node operaters can participate in as validators.
-As a convention in web3 all API users interact with are directly from the RPC configured in wallet, so the app is a static web app.
+ETH LSD Validator App is a user interface where node operators can participate in as validators.
+As a convention in web3 all API users interact with are directly from the RPC configured in wallet, so the app is a pure DApp.

 ![ETH LSD Validator App Homepage](/image/ethlsd/eth_lsd_validator_app_homepage.png 'ETH LSD Validator App Homepage')